Weberd/lamp-docker/readme.txt

 add site host names to hosts file: for example:

-127.0.0.1 salida-dev.loc
-127.0.0.1 bedford-dev.loc
+127.0.0.1 test-dev.loc

-and access different sites using urls like http://salida-dev.loc
+and access different sites using urls like http://test-dev.loc

-# todo:
-# - php 7.3 for MRNexus
-# - SSL module for apache